imaun/website/data/blog/posts/hello-world.md

 So now, every time I update or publish a post, it magically appears in Persian too. ✨

-## 🔮 The Dark Side (a.k.a.
-Bonus Features)

-There’s more going on here than meets the eye:

-- Background workers serving my Telegram bots
-- APIs for internal tools I use

-But that’s a story for another post 😉

 ### 🔚 Final Thoughts